 One of the most alluring aspects of a stylus is that they are incredibly easy to use.
 Someone who has never seen or touched a stylus before could easily pick one up and master the basic functionality.
 It’s as simple as holding a pencil and operates pretty much the same.

 Operating a capacitive touch screen in cold temperatures can be an aggravating experience.
 When the environment around you is cold and your fingertips are just as frigid, your touch screen device will have a hard time registering contact.
-This often results in a number of frustrated jabs at your screen - leaving your fingers even colder and your patience worn thin.
+This often results in some frustrating jabs at your screen - leaving your fingers even colder and your patience has worn thin.

 No matter what size screen you’re working with, creating thin, precise lines can be next to impossible when the width of your fingertip covers your linework.
 The smaller the device, the more real estate your finger will take up as it drags along.